The Shifting Ecologies of Self

 An enduring figure of folklore, Lilith is cast as both goddess and demon, and is celebrated by many as history's first feminist.

+She chose freedom and independence over a dominating companion and theology.
 Living among nature, she is revered as integral.
 For Lilith, Hell is unchecked power in the hands of the misguided.

 Katsina: